maharshipandya3006/MediBot/README.md

 ### `static/`

 Contains the full frontend.
-The app intentionally avoids a framework so the UI is simple to deploy with FastAPI and Render.
+The app intentionally avoids a framework so the UI is simple to serve directly from FastAPI.

 ##  API Reference

 Generated FastAPI docs are disabled in production style configuration.
 The supported endpoints are listed here.